justkd/Text-Adventure-Scenario-Builder/README.md

 ## Known Issues

 sep-15-2020
-- Diagram.tsx - import statement in useEffect isn't loading the file - breaks the app, need a new solution ASAP
+- Diagram.tsx - import statement in useEffect isn't loading the js file - breaks the app, need a new solution ASAP

 ---